jesusvillalobos1/k8s_microblog/README.md

 # k8s_microblog
+This demo is for creating a Kubernetes cluster and deploying "microblog" app (a simple Python3 flask app that connects to a MySQL databse)

-At this point I simply crammed all the components together in 2 main files:
+All components of deployment and services are bundled together in 2 main files:

 - One for the 'microblog' app